cockroachdb/docs/_includes/v22.1/backups/retry-failure.md

-If a backup job encounters too many retryable errors, it will enter a [`failed` state](show-jobs.html#job-status) to allow subsequent backups the chance to succeeed.
+If a backup job encounters too many retryable errors, it will enter a [`failed` state](show-jobs.html#job-status) to allow subsequent backups the chance to succeed.
 When this happens the backup job will fail with the most recent error.